The most amazing wine cellar in the world: Underwater wine cellar in Croatia!

 Croatia is the first country in the world that started aging wines underwater and has the first underwater winery in the world.
 Now, the Coral Wine Project offers every winemaker, maybe even wine lover, that isn’t so close to the sea, to take advantage of the potential that this underwater wine cellar has.

 “What we concluded so far is that the wine develops differently under the sea.
 Wines are at the different stages of life than the same wines in the cellar.
-Changes are visible in flavour, colour, and aromas of the wine.” says Marko Dušević.
+Changes are visible in flavor, color, and aromas of the wine.” says Marko Dušević.

 The first wines that saw the “sea influence” are now finally on the market.
 Find Coral Wines in our webshop and share your tasting notes with us!